RabbitJahir/RabbitJahir.github.io/README.md

    <h1 align="center">Bus Topolgy<br></h1>

-In this type topology all types of nodes such as computer, mobile and other devices are connected with one main cable, also called the backbone of Bus Topology.
+In this topology all types of nodes such as computer, mobile and other devices are connected with one main cable, also called the backbone of Bus Topology.
 This cable is usually made of co-axial or optical fibre.
 There are two terminators at both ends of this line.

 The data flow is bidirectional.
 When sending data, the sender computer sends the same data to every other connections in the line, but the sender can chose which connection would receive the data and which would not.
     <br>